FragrantOcelot/minecraft-creator/creator/ScriptAPI/minecraft/server/FluidType.md

 ### **water**
 `water = "water"`

-Represents water as a type of fluida.
+Represents water as a type of fluid.